 Figure 1.
-The concept of ultrafast experiment with photocurrent detection.
-The pump pulses bring the system to the excited state and the push pulses modulate the excited-state dynamics.
+Concept of the ultrafast experiment with PC detection.
+The pump pulses bring the system to the excited state, and the push pulses modulate the excited-state dynamics.
 The detection is done by observing the effect of the push on the device performance.